uvaysbazaev/Counter-Strike-Zombie-Plague/README.md

 3. Open the extracted folder "CS ZOMBIE PACK"
 4. You will see "cstrike" inside it.
 Copy it!
 5. Go to your game's directory/location folder
-6. Paste the copied "cstrike" into the game's directory
+6. Paste the "cstrike" folder that you copied into the game's directory
 7. Press replace all files if you will asked when pasting cstrike

 Finnito!
 Enjoy Zombie Plague